 Having a friend that will work out with you on a regular basis is a valuable asset.

 Not only does a friend make the workout more enjoyable, you won’t want to be the one to cancel!
 After all, don’t you have more willpower than your friend?

 Show them what you are really made of!
 Work out with a friend.

 Set regular short-term and long-term goals with regards to what you want to achieve over the course of your workouts.
 In weight training, this would simply mean regularly increasing the weights you work out with.

 For other types of training, such as riding a bike or running on a treadmill, set goals for increases in miles in the short term and over the long haul.

 Once you have determined your workout goals, set a course of strategy.
 You now know where you want to go.
-Strategy is the road map for how you will get there.
+A strategy is the road map for how you will get there.

-Determine your strategy by taking a look at the goals you have set for yourself, and then working backwards.
+Determine your strategy by taking a look at the goals you have set for yourself, and then working backward.

 If you have set a goal to be lifting a certain weight within one month, determine where you will need to be one week into the process, and then two weeks, and so on.